TheoBourdais/ComputationalHypergraphDiscovery/README.md

 [![Cite this repository](https://img.shields.io/badge/Cite%20this%20repository-CITATION.cff-green.svg)](https://github.com/TheoBourdais/ComputationalHypergraphDiscovery/blob/main/CITATION.cff)

-release todo:
-- make repo public
-- add link to paper
-- add link to blog post
-- create citation.cff
-- modify blog post with paper link
-- add sachs data to repo, and modify code in readme and blog post to use it,
-- make sachs data a csv with column title
-- modify gene code to fit new interface
-- modify plot code to see individual activations

 This is the source code for the paper ["Computational Hypergraph Discovery: A Gaussian process framework for connecting the dots"][paper_url].